-and Midhurst.
+- 5.4.14 Table 14 of Cruickshanks & Lily (2012) lists three settlements that are identified to support new housing within the SDNPA area and from which people visit Pagham Harbour.
+These were Lewes, Coldwaltham and Midhurst.
 Lewes has been identified to provide 875 new houses within the SDNPA Local Plan, Coldwaltham is to provide 28 dwellings and Midhurst is to provide 175 dwellings.
 Cruickshanks & Lily (2012) identifies that 1% of summer visitors to Pagham Harbour SPA/Ramsar site came from Lewes, 1% of winter visitors came from Coldwaltham and that 3% of winter visitors came from Midhurst.
-However, Lewes is located more than 50km from the SPA/ Ramsar site while Coldwaltham and Midhurst are both located over 20km distant.

-- 4.4.16 However, at its closest, Pagham Harbour SPA/ Ramsar site is located more than 8km from the SDNPA area, and more than that to the nearest settlement (i.e. far beyond the 3.5km catchment for Chichester Council and 5km form Arun Council).
+However, Lewes is located more than 50km from the SPA/ Ramsar site while Coldwaltham and Midhurst are both located over 20km distant. - 5.4.15 However, at its closest, Pagham Harbour SPA/ Ramsar site is located more than 8km from the SDNPA area, and more than that to the nearest settlement (i.e. far beyond the 3.5km catchment for Chichester Council and 5km for Arun Council).
 As such, due to the distances involved, recreational pressure resulting from the Local Plan can be screened out.
-In addition, Policy SD9: Biodiversity and Geodiversity states: - 4.4.17 'The following hierarchy of site designation will apply in the consideration of development proposals: - 4.4.18 a) Internationally Protected Sites, as shown on the Policies Map (Special Protection Areas (SPAs), Special Areas of Conservation (SACs) and Ramsar Sites, or candidate and formally proposed versions of these designations): - 4.4.19 i.
-Development proposals with the potential to impact on one or more international sites(s) will be subject to a Habitats Regulations Assessment to determine the potential for likely significant effects.
-Where likely significant effects may occur, development proposals will be subject to Appropriate Assessment - 4.4.20 ii.
-Development proposals that will result in any adverse effect on the integrity of any international site will be refused unless it can be demonstrated that: there are no alternatives to the proposal; there are imperative reasons of overriding public interest why the proposal should nonetheless proceed; and adequate compensatory provision is secured.' - 4.4.21 SD9 and SD10 act as 'hook' policies within the Plan that provide protection both broadly and specifically for the Solent designated sites.
-As such this impact pathway can be screened out.
+In addition, Policy SD9: Biodiversity and Geodiversity states:

+'1... a) International Sites, as shown on the Policies Map (Special Protection Areas (SPAs), Special Areas of Conservation (SACs) and Ramsar Sites, or candidate and formally proposed versions of these designations):

+i.
+Where development proposals are considered likely to have a significant effect on one or more international site(s), a Habitats Regulations Assessment (HRA) will be required.

+ii.
+Development proposals that will result in any adverse effect on the integrity of any international site will be refused unless it can be demonstrated that: there are no alternatives to the proposal; there are imperative reasons of overriding public interest why the proposal should nonetheless proceed; and adequate compensatory provision is secured.'

+- 5.4.16 SD9 and SD10 act as 'hook' policies within the Plan that provide protection both broadly and specifically for the Solent designated sites.
+As such a conclusion of no adverse effect on integrity can be reached regarding this impact pathway. - 5.4.17 Bird Aware Solent (the initiative that is managing the strategic approach to managing increased recreational pressure upon the Solent designated sites) has now established the final Solent Recreation Mitigation Strategy to replace the existing Interim Solent Recreation Mitigation Strategy.
+Similar to the Interim strategy, it is anticipated that this Final Strategy will be updated according to the results of site monitoring.
+The South Downs National Park Authority is a participant in Final Strategy, thus ensuring that a conclusion of no adverse effect on integrity alone or in combination can be reached regarding this impact pathway.

-4.5 Bat sites: The Mens SAC, Singleton and Cocking Tunnels SAC, and Ebernoe Common SAC
+5.5 Bat sites: The Mens SAC, Singleton and Cocking Tunnels SAC, and Ebernoe Common SAC